BreezPat/inventory-forecasting-project/README.md

 ├── README.md
 └── requirements.txt

-Key Insights
+## 📌 Key Insights

-SKU_0204 had the highest total annual sales and was used for demand forecasting
+- SKU_0204 had the highest total annual sales and was used for demand forecasting

-Vendor_2 led in overall sales volume, suggesting reliable replenishment
+- Vendor_2 led in overall sales volume, suggesting reliable replenishment

-Several SKUs exhibited frequent stockouts and should be evaluated for action
+- Several SKUs exhibited frequent stockouts and should be evaluated for action

-Forecasting with 3-week moving averages achieved MAE: 6.74 and RMSE: 8.04
+- Forecasting with 3-week moving averages achieved MAE: 6.74 and RMSE: 8.04

-📈 Visuals
+---

-Visualizations include:
+## 📈 Visuals

-Weekly average sales by category
+- Weekly average sales by category

-Top 10 best-selling SKUs
+- Top 10 best-selling SKUs

-Vendor performance by volume
+- Vendor performance by volume

-Stockout analysis by SKU
+- Stockout analysis by SKU

-Boxplots of weekly sales variability
+- Boxplots of weekly sales variability

-Forecast chart (actual vs. predicted sales)
+- Forecast chart (actual vs. predicted sales)

-All charts are saved as PNG files in the /visualizations folder.
+---

-🚀 How to Use
+## 🚀 How to Use

-Clone or download the repository
+1. Clone or download the repository

-Run 01_data_cleaning.ipynb to clean and export data
+2. Run `01_data_cleaning.ipynb` to clean and export data

-Run 02_forecasting_model.ipynb to perform demand forecasting
+3. Run `02_forecasting_model.ipynb` to perform demand forecasting

-View chart outputs in the visualizations/ folder
+4. View chart outputs in `visualizations/` folder

-Review the executive summary PDF under reports/
+5. Review the executive summary PDF under `reports/`

 📨 Contact